 Located in the City of Banning, adjacent to Interstate 10, Banning Municipal Airport is the only public airport in the Pass.
 This 295-acre general aviation facility is used by business and recreation pilots.
-The airport is owned by the County City of Banning and its single runway is situated in an east-west direction.
+The airport is owned by the City of Banning and its single runway is situated in an east-west direction.

-As shown in Figure 4, Overlays and Policy Areas, a policy area an Airport Influence Area (AIA) surrounds the airport.
-The Federal Aviation Administration (FAA) and the County impose restrictions on The Riverside County Airport Land Use Commission (ALUC) has adopted an Airport Land Use Compatibility Plan (ALUCP) that limits the uses, concentrations of population, and height of proposed development within this policy area-AIA.
-For more information on the Banning Municipal Airport and its applicable policies, see the Policy Area section of this area plan and the Airport Land Use Compatibility Plan for Banning Municipal Airport as fully set forth in Appendix L-1.
+As shown in Figure 4, Overlays and Policy Areas, an Airport Influence Area (AIA) surrounds the airport.
+The Riverside County Airport Land Use Commission (ALUC) has adopted an Airport Land Use Compatibility Plan (ALUCP) that limits the uses, concentrations of population, and height of proposed development within this AIA.
+For more information on applicable policies, see the Policy Area section of this area plan and the Airport Land Use Compatibility Plan for Banning Municipal Airport as fully set forth in Appendix L-1.